 archive.alexsmithphotography.com.
 When properly set up, your whole website will be under your custom domain, and the photodeck.com domain will not appear at all.

 No domain transfer is usually required.
 You will merely point your existing DNS configuration to PhotoDeck servers for your website.

 Since PhotoDeck does normally not have access to the configuration for your domain, you need to configure it with the company that manages your domain (e.g. GoDaddy, Moniker, Network Solutions, etc...).
 It is usually the same company you have purchased the domain from.

 STEP 0: Purchase or get control over your domain

 If you don't own a domain name yet, purchase one from an independent provider.
 We recommend ovh.com.
 GoDaddy is also a popular alternative.

 If you already own a domain purchased from the same company that provided your previous website, you must transfer your domain to a neutral domain name provider.
 We recommend ovh.com.
-(PhotoDeck does not offer domain hosting, and we consider it a better practise to host your domain separately from your website).
+(PhotoDeck does not offer domain hosting, and we consider it a better practice to host your domain separately from your website).